Running/Injuries

 sets × reps

-Releases calf tension that can contribute to shin stress
+Releases muscle tension that can contribute to tibial stress

 Return to Full Training